Your Trusted, Local Bed Bug Exterminator

-Patton Termite and Pest Control has been treating bed bugs in the greater Wichita area for well over a decade.
+Patton Termite and Pest Control has been providing bed bug treatment in the greater Wichita area for well over a decade.
 Bed bugs are a pest that require specialized treatment by experienced professionals.
 They can cause many different health problems including skin rashes, dermatitis, skin infections, allergic symptoms, and even emotional distress.

-On otherwise clean home can become infested with bed bugs in a variety of ways such as:
+An otherwise clean home can become infested with bed bugs in a variety of ways, such as:

-“Hitchhiking” on clothes and people, used furniture, backpacks, stuffed animals, and luggage.
+- “Hitchhiking” on clothes, people, and personal items such as backpacks, stuffed animals, and luggage.

-Spreading from nearby dwellings that are infested such as adjacent apartments or office spaces.
-Bed bugs can travel easily through ductwork and false ceilings, especially in apartments and motels.
+- Spreading from nearby dwellings that are infested such as adjacent apartments or office spaces.
+Bed bugs can travel easily through duct work, outlets, and false ceilings.
+(Especially in apartments and motels)

 How can I tell if I have bed bugs?

+There are a few different ways to tell if you have bed bugs in your home.
 Bed bugs are often discovered by seeing the bug itself or by noticing tiny dark dots lining your bedding.
 If you suspect they are in your bed, carefully examine the mattress and along the edges of the mattress piping.
-If no bugs or evidence of bugs are found on the mattress, remove it and inspect the box spring.
+If no bugs or evidence of bed bugs are found on the mattress, remove it and inspect the box spring.
 Pay close attention to the four corners under the plastic corner guards and the on the underside of the box spring where the dust cover is stapled to the frame.
 Check the bed skirt, if you have one, and look carefully at all linens, including crocheted or knitted blankets, throw blankets, and all pillows.

 Keep in mind that bed bugs can easily be missed during a visual inspection.
 It is better to have someone with a trained eye from a reputable pest control company perform the inspection.

-What if I don’t take care of it?
+What if I don’t take care of my bed bugs?

 Can I prevent bed bugs?